opensearch-project/project-website/_posts/2022-12-09-aws-sigv4-support-for-clients.md

 ```
 ### Creating a client connection in Ruby

-The [opensearch-aws-sigv4](https://github.com/opensearch-project/opensearch-ruby/tree/main/opensearch-aws-sigv4) gem provides the `OpenSearch::Aws::Sigv4Client` class, which has all features of `OpenSearch::Client`.
+The [opensearch-aws-sigv4](https://github.com/opensearch-project/opensearch-ruby/tree/main/opensearch-aws-sigv4) gem provides the `OpenSearch::Aws::Sigv4Client` class, which has all the features of `OpenSearch::Client`.
 The only difference between these two clients is that `OpenSearch::Aws::Sigv4Client` requires an instance of `Aws::Sigv4::Signer` during instantiation to authenticate with AWS:

 ```ruby
 require 'opensearch-aws-sigv4'